trezp/wine-list/README.md

 If I had more time to work with this demo, I would have liked to do the following:
 - Personalize the styling of the demo a little more.
 However, as that would largely depend upon the client's branding, I focused on building a clean, simple and intuitive interface, placing the search bar and filters where they tend to be placed in other retail search/sort/filter experiences (eg Best Buy, Amazon), with the filtering options as a left sidebar and search/sort along the top
 - Add the ability to sort by featured wines, to help narrow the inventory for curious buyers
+- Further CSS tweaks to ensure that the demo was fully responsive

 ## Project setup
 ```